worldpeaceenginelabs/METAVERSE-SEED/README.md

 A decentralized Google Earth running as a 4MB stand-alone package, capable of working offline, in your browser.

+## Metaverse-Seed is fully decentralized and uses Trystero as "back-end"!
+How does it connect?

+To establish a direct peer-to-peer connection with WebRTC, a signalling channel is needed to exchange peer information (SDP).
+Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Firebase, and IPFS).
+Metaverse-Seed uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
+A network consisting of 2 Billion users.
+One quarter of th world's population.

 # Short description

 - Location pins (Info, News, Brainstorming, Event, Petition, Crowdfunding, Live Stream, App, Game, VR Location, Live Stream, and/or game, everything else...) are shared directly peer-to-peer (P2P) between users via WebRTC.